 Why Some Stores Don’t Take Credit Cards

 You might love paying with plastic, but many business owners wish you’d use cash, a debit card, or even a check instead.
-If you’ve ever had a hard time using credit cards, you might wonder why some stores and restaurants don’t take them (or even debit cards).
-The dreaded phrase “sorry, we don’t accept cards,” or a less subtle “CASH ONLY” sign suggest that the business owner has particular concerns.
+If you’ve ever faced resistance when using a credit or debit card, you might wonder why some stores and restaurants don’t take plastic.

-Businesses pay fees to accept card payments.
-Typically, they pay a percentage of each transaction, and they might also face flat monthly charges as part of their merchant account.
-For credit card transactions, fees are often around 2 percent to 3 percent of your total purchase, bus some cards are more expensive than others.
+For credit card transactions, fees are often around 2 percent to 3 percent of your total purchase, but some cards are more expensive than others.

-When margins are slim: That might not seem like much, but some businesses only make a small profit on goods and services, and those fees eat into tight margins.
+That might not seem like much, but some businesses only make a small profit on goods and services.
+Any processing fees eat into tight margins.
 Business owners face a tough choice between smaller profits or passing the cost on to customers, and many businesses would prefer to avoid both of those options.

-Debit cards: Debit card payments are less expensive than credit cards to process, but some business owners don’t realize that or they can’t tell the difference between cards.
+Debit card payments are generally less expensive than credit cards to process, but some business owners might not realize that—or they can’t tell the difference between cards.
 Some businesses throw the baby out with the bathwater and require everybody to pay by cash or check to keep things simple.

-Minimums and surcharges: Some stores try to limit the damage from swipe fees by imposing minimums on credit card purchases or charging customers extra for using credit cards.
+Some stores try to limit the damage from swipe fees by imposing minimums on credit card purchases or charging customers extra for using credit cards.
 Merchants aren’t supposed to set minimums or charge fees for debit card purchases, but again, sometimes merchants set blanket rules for all cards (and debit card users suffer more than they should).

-Credit card rewards: Why are credit cards so expensive?
+Why are credit cards so expensive?
 Credit cards offer several benefits that you don’t get with debit cards, including protection for both consumers and merchants.
 And cards that offer rewards like cash back or travel miles are especially costly for merchants.
-Those benefits only go to a subset of card users, but the store owner pays for those benefits in the form of higher fees.
+Those benefits only go to a subset of card users, but store owners pay for those benefits in the form of higher overall fees.
 When viewed another way, all of the other customers subsidize reward card users by paying higher prices.

-Taxes: You might argue that taxes are another type of cost, and some businesses use cash to minimize taxes.
+You might argue that taxes are also a cost for business owners, and some businesses prefer cash.
 Without an electronic record of every transaction, it’s easier for a business to underreport total revenue and taxable income (which is not legal).
 As a result, it’s hard for the IRS to prove that you’re underreporting.
 This is probably the exception and not the rule, but it happens.

 Certainty of Payment

-Card payments: When you pay with plastic, it can take several days for the money to become available in a business’ merchant account.
-What’s more, the charges might get reversed in a few months: If the card gets used fraudulently or a customer is unhappy with a product or service, card issuers are quick to issue a chargeback.
+When you pay with plastic, it can take several days for the money to become available in a business’ merchant account.
+What’s more, the charges might get reversed in a few months: If the card was used fraudulently or a customer is unhappy with a product or service, card issuers are quick to issue a chargeback.

 Given the issues above, some businesses decide to avoid cards altogether.
-They might actually benefit from accepting cards, but they don’t feel like figuring out how to overcome the challenges and find the right payment solution.
+They might actually benefit from accepting cards, but they aren’t motivated to overcome the challenges and find the perfect payment solution.

 In many cases, these businesses don’t need to accept cards—they’ve got enough business already.
-That’s a luxury only enjoyed by businesses that offer a unique product that customers love.
+That’s a luxury enjoyed by businesses that offer a unique product that customers love.
 For example, imagine a taco stand with a line out the front door: Customers are already spending enough, so there’s no need to fix what isn’t broken.

 All that said, it’s getting easier and less expensive for businesses to accept card payments every day.